11 Fun & Exciting Activities You Can Do Around Vancouver This Weekend

 Summer is in full swing and with it comes summer fun.

 If you are looking for ideas to get out and about this weekend, or enjoy a new venue indoors, we have you covered.
-We are rounding up some weekend activities you need to add to your list.
+We’ve rounded up some weekend activities that should be on your radar and listed them below.

 RELATED: Best Places In Vancouver To Get Day Drunk With Your Friends This Summer